programminghistorian/ph-submissions/en/drafts/originals/visualizing-data-with-r-and-ggplot2.md

 2. `scales_y_continuous()`, which controls the data of y-axis (when `y` is continuous).
 3. `scales_colour`, which controls the color(s) used.

-We can change the colors of our graphs by manually passing colors or using a predefined color scala.
+We can change the colors of our graphs by manually passing colors or using a predefined color scale.

-First, we store our graph in a varible to make it reusable, changing only some aspects.
-This is a very convenient way of ggplot2 to make different versions of the same graph:
+First, we store our graph in a variable to make it reusable, changing only some aspects.
+This is a very convenient way of `ggplot2` to make different versions of the same graph:

 ```